RedisLabs/redislabs-docs/content/rs/getting-started/memtier-benchmark.md

 It is recommended to run memtier_benchmark on a separate node that is not part of the cluster being tested.
-If you run it on a node of the cluster, be mindful that it will affect the performance of both the cluster and memtier_benchmark.
+If you run it on a node of the cluster, be mindful that it affects the performance of both the cluster and memtier_benchmark.

 ```src